arbor-sim/arbor/doc/tutorial/network_ring.rst

    1. Building a basic :class:`arbor.cell` with a synapse site and spike generator.
    2. Building a :class:`arbor.recipe` with a network of interconnected cells.
-   3. Create and execute a :class:`arbor.simulation`.
-   4. Running the simulation and visualizing the results,
+   3. Running the simulation and extract the results.

 The cell
 ********